 - Double gesture

-Also, please note that the availability of particular features described in this manual depends on the watch model.
-If you don’t find some options in your settings, it means these options are not supported on your watch.
+The availability of particular features depends on the watch model.
+If you don’t find some options described here in your settings, it means these options are not supported on your watch.

 An analog face with customization options for the content and for the look.
 It has some unique features such as the ability to store customized color themes, flexible date format or optional ‘dynamic’ hands that reveal the information hidden underneath on wrist movement.